-The Design Check Wizard can help you answer this question.
+The Factor of Safety wizard can help you answer this question.
 We will use the wizard to estimate the factor of safety at every point in the model.
 In the process, you will need to select a yielding failure criterion.

-1 Right-click the Results folder and select Define Factor of Safety Plot.
+1 Right-click the Results folder and select Define Factor Of Safety Plot.